gnss-sdr/geniuss-place/_quick-start/03-build-and-install.md

 By default, PyBOMBS installs the ‘next’ branch of GNSS-SDR development, which is the most recent version of the source code.
 This behaviour can be modified by altering the corresponding recipe at ```$HOME/.pybombs/recipes/gr-recipes/gnss-sdr.lwr```

-In case you do not want to use PyBOMBS and prefer to build and install GNSS-SDR step by step (i.e., cloning the repository and doing the usual ```cmake .. && make && make install``` dance), Armadillo, GFlags, Glog and GunTLS can be installed either by using PyBOMBS:
+In case you do not want to use PyBOMBS and prefer to build and install GNSS-SDR step by step (i.e., cloning the repository and doing the usual ```cmake .. && make && make install``` dance, as explained below), there are still some missing depenencies (_i.e._, Armadillo, GFlags, Glog and GunTLS) that can be installed either by using PyBOMBS:

 ~~~~~~
 $ pybombs install armadillo gflags glog gnutls